Azure/aksArc/eval/steps/2a_DeployAKSHCI_WAC.md

 *******************************************************************************************************

-**NOTE** - No charges will be incurred for using AKS on Azure Stack HCI during the preview.
+**NOTE** - No charges will be incurred for using AKS on Azure Stack HCI for free trial period of 60 days.

 *******************************************************************************************************

 17. Once you've chosen your subscription, choose an **existing Resource Group** or **create a new one** - Your resource group should be in the **East US, Southeast Asia, or West Europe region**
 18. Click on **Next:Review**
 19. Review your choices and settings, then click **Apply**.
-After a few moments, you should receive some notifications:
+20. After a few moments, you may be **prompted to grant consent** to the Windows Admin Center Azure AD application.
+Ensure you select **Consent on behalf of your organization** then click **Accept**.
+The settings will be applied, and you should receive some notifications:

 ![Setting the AKS-HCI config in Windows Admin Center](/eval/media/aks_host_mgmtconfirm.png "Setting the AKS-HCI config in Windows Admin Center")